Bayahibe Weather by Month: Sun-Drenched Paradise with a Side of Humidity

 November: The Transition Month

-November marks the welcome shift toward dry season as temperatures cool to 73-85°F and rainfall decreases to about 4 inches.
+November marks the welcome shift toward dry season as temperatures cool to 73-85°F and rainfall decreases to about 4 inches, making it an excellent time to explore things to do in Playa Bayahibe in November.
 Humidity drops noticeably to 75-80%, allowing visitors to remember what it feels like to be completely dry.
 American Thanksgiving creates a brief tourism surge, a preview of the high season about to commence.

 The hurricane season officially ends on November 30, though early month visitors should still consider insurance protection.
 The weather improvement makes all activities increasingly comfortable as humidity loosens its grip on daily life.
 Early November offers perhaps the year’s best value proposition—good weather probability combined with low-season prices before the December tourism wave crashes ashore.